The Capacity of Private Information Retrieval: Theorem : Achievability

-Let $[a_k]$ represent bits from the desired message, and $[b_k]$ the bits from the undesired message.
+Consider the simplest PIR setting, with $N=2$ databases, and $K=2$ messages with $L = N^K = 4$ bits per message.
+Let $[a_1, a_2, a_3, a_4]$ represent a random permutation of $L = 4$ bits from $W_1$.
+Similarly, let $[b_1, b_2, b_3, b_4]$ represent an independent random permutation of $L=4$ bits from $W_2$.
+These permutations are generated privately and uniformly by the user.

+Suppose the desired message is $W_1$, i.e., $\theta = 1$.
 We start with a query that requests the first bit $a_1$ from the first database (DB1).
 Applying database symmetry, we simultaneously request $a_2$ from the second database (DB2).
 Next, we enforce message symmetry, by including queries for $b_1$ and $b_2$ as the counterparts for $a_1$ and $a_2$.
 Now we have side information of $b_2$ from DB2 to be exploited in an additional query to DB1, which requests a new desired information bit $a_3$ mixed with $b_2$.
 Finally, applying database symmetry we have the corresponding query $a_4+b_1$ for DB2.
 At this point the queries satisfy symmetry across databases, message symmetry within the query to each database, and all undesired side information is exploited, so the construction is complete.
+The process is explained below, where the number above an arrow indicates which of the three principles highlighted above is used in each step.